 Have you ever received an email urging you to buy items you left in your cart?
 This is a strategy businesses use to advance you through the sales pipeline.

 A sales pipeline breaks down each stage of a deal into manageable steps to help teams visualize and track how close a prospect is to making a purchase.
-You’ll need proper oversight to make this process efficient and successful.
+You’ll need proper oversight to make this process successful.
+Here’s everything you need to know about sales pipeline management and how to optimize yours.

 The sales process can be complicated, so it helps to have a visual representation of each stage.
 That visualization, often called a sales pipeline, helps reps and managers track their progress and ultimately close more deals.
 Without a clear visual presentation, sales and marketing teams may have trouble tracking their progress and knowing what the next steps are.
 As Debbie Qaqish, partner and chief strategy officer at The Pedowitz Group, put it, “You don’t have a business if you are not managing your pipeline.”

 You can create, organize and implement a sales pipeline within a customer relationship management (CRM) tool to better track which clients and deals are in the pipeline at any given time.
-The stages in a sales pipeline depend on your company’s particular selling strategy and process.
+The stages in a sales pipeline depend on your company’s particular sales strategy and process.
 Regardless of the specific individual steps, your goal is to move a lead through every step of the sales pipeline and earn a new customer.

-Sales pipeline management involves generating, tracking and communicating with prospects to convert them into paying customers.
+Sales pipeline management involves generating, tracking and communicating with prospects to convert leads into paying customers.
 Efficient pipeline management allows sales teams to track each deal going through the sales process and ensure they can keep new leads coming in.
 This is important for a growing business.

 There are different ways to manage a sales pipeline.
 In some businesses, each member of a team supervises their own deals.
 More collaborative or unilateral teams may have a single person who manages the pipeline while the rest of the team follows that person’s direction.
 The specific sales pipeline strategy you use will depend on your team’s specific goals and priorities, but there are a few best practices to follow.